pastordesoles/Bloody-Nose-api/README.md

 - (GET) /sessions/session/:id -> Retrieves a session when te request contains a valid token.
 Body -> Its body must return a session.
 - (POST) /sessions/add -> Allows the user to create a new session.
 Body -> Its body must return an object with a valid session.
 - (DELETE) /sessions/delete -> Allows the user to delete a session.
 Body -> Its body must return an object with a delete confirmation message.
+- (PATCH) /sessions/edit/:id -> Allows the user to edit a session.
+Body -> Its body must return an object with the edited session.

 ## Project Status